stephengold/Maud/README.md

 track, use the "Set all to pose" buttons in the "Keyframe Tool" ("Keyframe -> Tool").

-You can use the displayed pose like a paste buffer, to copy bone transforms from one time to another.
+You can also use the displayed pose like a paste buffer, to copy bone transforms from one time to another.
 For this to work, you must "freeze" the pose so Maud won't overwrite it as soon as you change the animation time.
 To freeze the pose, either tick the "freeze" check box in the Animation Tool or use the "F" keyboard shortcut.
-Then go to the animation time when you want to paste and select "Keyframe -> Insert from pose" (to paste a single keyframe) or "Animations -> Edit -> Insert keyframes" (to paste multiple keyframes).
+Then go to the animation time when you want to paste and select "Keyframe -> Insert from pose" (to paste to the selected bone track) or "Animations -> Edit -> Insert keyframes" (to paste to all bone tracks in the loaded animation).
 Remember to unfreeze the pose afterward!

 <a name="map">